blomma-dev/odin-recipes/README.md

 # odin-recipes

 I am creating this website for an assignment in The Odin Project, my main goal is to strengthen my existing HTML and CSS coding skills.
-This particular assignment dives back in to the bare basics of HTML, and repetition is the wisdom of learning.
+This particular assignment dives back in to the bare basics of HTML, and repetition is the mother of learning.

 odin-recipes for training html